 The creative world is full of exciting and rewarding opportunities.
 Did you know, the creative industries contribute over £92billlion (gov.uk DCMS 2017) to the UK economy every year?
 And the fashion and textiles industry is one of the largest sectors in the UK.

 From Prada to Primark, you can choose from a wide range of styles and stores.
-Behind the clothes, there’s a host of staff hard at work – from designers, pattern cutters and seamstresses to marketers, buyers and merchandisers.
+Behind the clothes, there’s a host of staff hard at work – from designers, product developers, garment technologists to buyers, merchandisers and marketing teams.

 With the right teaching and learning opportunities, it’s possible to turn your passion into a rewarding and successful career.

 Why study at Buckinghamshire New University?

 With a history of delivery expert craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to start your creative career.